-If the object is large enough, it survives into the lower atmosphere, where the fireball is extinguished at an altitude of 10-30 km.
+The vast majority of meteoroids are destroyed in the atmosphere.
+If the object is large enough and slow enough, it survives into the lower atmosphere, where the fireball is extinguished at an altitude of 10-30 km.
 Some objects break up to produce a meteor shower, some fall to the ground in one piece.
 Large objects are not slowed much and can form impact craters.